 ModernAdvisor holds your funds using an independent custodian, Credential Qtrade Securities Inc., which is a member of the Canadian Investor Protection Fund (CIPF).
-This means that your account is protected up to $1 million against insolvency.
+Your account is protected up to $1 million against insolvency.

 The company also uses bank-level encryption to protect your private information.

 ModernAdvisor vs. Wealthsimple

-Its investing strategy consists of using a diversified portfolio of low-cost ETFs that is passively managed and tailored after the Nobel Prize-winning Modern Portfolio Theory.
+Its investing strategy uses a diversified portfolio of low-cost ETFs that is passively managed and tailored after the Nobel Prize-winning Modern Portfolio Theory.
 This contrasts a bit with ModernAdvisors’ hybrid approach.

-Unlike ModernAdvisor which requires a minimum of $1,000 in your account in order to invest, Wealthsimple has no minimum account size requirement.
+Unlike ModernAdvisor, which requires a minimum of $1,000 in your account to invest, Wealthsimple has no minimum account size requirement.

 Wealthsimple accounts enjoy an automated “Roundup” feature that allows you to save/invest your spare change.
 You can also use Wealthsimple Trade to directly purchase thousands of Canadian and U.S. stocks and ETFs commission-free.

 Why Choose ModernAdvisor?

-Some of the benefits you expect to receive from a robo-advisor include:
+Some of the benefits you expect to receive from a robo-advisor:

 - Low Fees: Their fees are significantly lower than what you pay to the average mutual fund manager.

 - Customized and diversified portfolios

-- Automatic rebalancing which removes the chore of having to do this manually yourself.
+- Automatic rebalancing removes the chore of having to do this manually yourself.
 ModernAdvisor automatically rebalances your account when it strays more than 5% from its target allocation.

 - Socially responsible investing options